Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 ---

-### Deplatforming risk mitigation.
-Modern DevOps and CI/CD
+### Modern DevOps and CI/CD

 Idea #2. _One of the solutions_ - IaC:

 - Infrastructure as a code (IaC) approach.
 Clear, declarative, history trackable configuration storage
-  - IaC can utilise regular CI/CD processes to control provision and configuration for servers.
+- IaC can utilize regular CI/CD processes to control provision and configuration for servers.
 - Separation of provision (example - Terraform) and configuration (example - Ansible) makes the solution close to be provider-agnostic.
-  - Only really unique data is backup-ed or synchronised - quick move & restore procedures.
+- Only really unique data is backup-ed or synchronized - quick move & restore procedures.

 ---

-### Deplatforming risk mitigation.
-Partial “landing” of the external dependencies
+### Partial “landing” of the external dependencies

 Idea #3.
 Working with dependencies.